Honey locust: Range and habitat

 The native range of the honey locust is widely agreed to be from northern Mexico through the Gulf Coast of the United States, northwards into the Midwest, parts of the US East Coast, and the southernmost parts of Canada.
 In Canada it is a rare forest species found in southern Ontario near Lake Huron, Ontario, or Erie.
 However, Plants of the World Online (POWO) lists it as introduced to Ontario while NatureServe and World Plants list it as native.
 It is listed as native to Nova Scotia by World Plants, but as introduced by POWO and not recorded by NatureServe.
 It is also recorded by NatureServe as growing as an introduced plant on Prince Edward Island.

-In the midwest it grows very widely in Illinois, Indiana, Ohio, and Missouri and is much rarer and scattered in Wisconsin and Minnesota, North Dakota.
+In the midwest it grows very widely in Illinois, Indiana, Ohio, and Missouri and is much rarer and scattered in Wisconsin, Minnesota, and North Dakota.
 In Kansas it grows naturally in the eastern half of the state, and at the eastern and northern edge of Nebraska along the Missouri River, a small area of South Dakota, and the southern portion of Michigan.

 In the eastern United States honey locust trees are regarded as native to Connecticut, Massachusetts, New Hampshire, Rhode Island, and New York.
 Though the botanist Elbert Luther Little showed the range as extending naturally into Pennsylvania, NatureServe list it as introduced to that state.
 They likewise list it as introduced to Maine, Vermont, and New Jersey, while both POWO and World Plants list it as native to all of them.